Crowds21/sheffield_acs/pages/NLP_2022_Exam.md

 		- So $y_3=NN$
 		-
 	- ((647f5225-b67f-4ad4-a3cb-8908346c7cce)) is the most commonly used algorithm to calculate the most probable path through a HMM efficiently.
-	  Describe the Viterbi algorithm using pseudocode and any auxiliary data structures it employs.
+	  Describe the Viterbi algorithm using pseudocode and any auxiliary data structures it employs. [[card]]
 		- ### Data structure
 			- **Backpointer matrix** $\text { backptr }^{|\mathcal{Y}| \times N}$
 				- The tag of the previous word when the current word is tagged with a certain tag with the highest probability.